tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 Due to the requirements of [bdqffdq](https://rs.tdwg.org/bdqffdq/terms), resources MUST be used as values of the `bdqcore:` namespace.

-### 2.1 Structure of Response (normative)
+### 3.1 Structure of Response (normative)

-Responses from each of the tests MUST be structured data, and MUST NOT be simple pass fail flags,  The Response from a test is an assertion which can form part of a data quality report or be wrapped in an annotation, and MUST include the following three components:
+Responses from each of the Tests MUST be structured data, and MUST NOT be simple pass fail flags,  The Response from a Test is an assertion which can form part of a data quality report or be wrapped in an annotation, and MUST include the following three components:

-1. Response.result is the returned result for the test, i.e. numeric for measures, a controlled vocabulary (consisting of exactly COMPLIANT or NOT_COMPLIANT) for validations or Issues (NOT_ISSUE, POTENTIAL_ISSUE, ISSUE), either a numeric value or a controlled vocabulary (consisting of exactly COMPLETE or NOT_COMPLETE for Measures, and a data structure (e.g., a list of key value pairs) for proposed changes for Amendments.
+1. Response.result is the returned result for the Test, i.e. numeric for Measure Tests, a controlled vocabulary (consisting of exactly "COMPLIANT" or "NOT_COMPLIANT") for Validation Tests or for Issue Tests ("NOT_ISSUE" and "POTENTIAL_ISSUE"), either a numeric value or a controlled vocabulary (consisting of exactly "COMPLETE" or "NOT_COMPLETE" for Measure Tests, and a data structure (e.g., a list of key value pairs) for proposed changes for Amendment Tests.
-2. Response.status provides a controlled vocabulary, metadata concerning the success, failure, or problems with the test.
+2. Response.status provides a controlled vocabulary, metadata concerning the success, failure, or problems with the Test.
 The Status also serves as a link to information about warning type values and where in the future, probabilistic assertions about the likeliness of the value could be made.
-3. Response.comment supplies human-readable text describing reasons for the test result output.
+3. Response.comment supplies human-readable text describing reasons for the Test result output.

 A Response MUST be represented as either RDF or as a data structure.